emmyclau/CarND-Advanced-Lane-Lines/README.md

     ![ScreenShot](image8.png)

-3. If this is not the first thresholded binary image, I used the previously found polynomial to find all the points that are part of the lane line and created new polynomial using the newly found points.
+3. If this is not the first thresholded binary image, I used the previously found polynomials for the last 5 iterations to find all the points that are part of the lane line and fit these points to the np.polyfit() method to create a new polynomial.
 Please refer to the 9th code cell of the IPython notebook located in "./advanced_lane_lines_for_submission.ipynb".

     ![ScreenShot](image9.png)

 #### Step 6.
 Determine the curvature of the lane and vehicle position with respect to center

+1. Based on the polynomials found in Step 5, I calculated the curvature of the lane

 #### Step 7.
 Warp the detected lane boundaries back onto the original image

-4. After detecting the lane lines, I checked whether the detection makes sense.
+1. Before warpping the detected lane boundaries back to the original image, I checked whether the detection makes sense.
 Please refer to the 11th code cell of the IPython notebook located in "./advanced_lane_lines_for_submission.ipynb".

   1. Checked lane lines to